What is Ratio Analysis?

 Trading Volume – Colgate’s Case Study Example

 The growth rate is one of the most important parameters when we look at analyzing a company.
 As a company becomes bigger and bigger, its growth tapers and reaches a long term sustainable growth rate.
 In this, we discuss how sustainable growth rates are important.

 What is Sustainable Growth?

-Company’s topline growth is one of the most important parameter for investors as well as creditors in ratio analysis.
+The company’s topline growth is one of the most important parameters for investors as well as creditors in ratio analysis.
 It helps the investor forecast the growth in earnings and valuations.

 It is important to find the sustainable growth rate of the company.
-Sustainable growth rate is a function of two variables:
+The sustainable growth rate is a function of two variables:

 What is the rate of return on equity (which gives the maximum possible growth)?

 How much of that growth is put to work through earnings retention (rather than being paid out in

 Sustainable Growth Rate Formula = ROE x Retention rate